onidian56/Image-Description-Generation-Using-Client-Server-Connection-with-Different-Networks/README.md

 # Image Description Generation Using Client-Server Connection with Different Networks

 ## Project Overview
-This project implements a distributed system for animal image classification across different networks using standard email protocols (SMTP and POP3) for communication.
-The system consists of a client that captures images and sends them to a server, which then processes the images using a pre-trained deep learning model to classify animals and generate detailed descriptions.
-The classification results are sent back to the client, creating a complete automated pipeline.
+This project implements a distributed animal image classification system that enables communication between devices across different networks using standard email protocols (**SMTP and POP3**) as a transport layer.

+The system is designed using a client-server architecture:
+- The **client module**, developed and implemented by me, captures images and sends them to the server via email.
+- The **server module**, also authored by me, receives the image from email, processes it using a deep learning model, and sends back classification results via email.

+The classification model, integrated by team members, analyzes the image to identify the animal and generate a detailed description.
+This creates a fully automated and asynchronous pipeline, with no need for direct IP communication — making it suitable for isolated or firewalled environments.

+My core focus in this project was designing and implementing the **email-based communication infrastructure** (`client.py` and `server.py`) that powers the cross-network exchange.

 ## Table of Contents
 - [Architecture](#architecture)